SAMMISolutions/docs/doc_posts/_commands-obs-streaming/obs-streaming-start.md

 {% include alert.html text="OBS must be connected to SAMMI before this command can run.
 If you use multiple OBS connections, choose the target OBS instance in the OBS dropdown." type="info" %}

+**OBS WebSocket 5 Request:** `StartStream`

+No request fields — starts the configured stream output immediately.
+Returns an error if already streaming.